Kateryna Yushchenko

-Kateryna Mykhaylivna Yushchenko (Note: Катерина Михайлівна Ющенко) (born Catherine Claire Chumachenko, (Note: Чумаченко) September 1, 1961) is an American-born Ukrainian politician and philanthropist who was the First Lady of Ukraine from 2005 to 2010.
+Kateryna Mykhaylivna Yushchenko (Note: Катерина Михайлівна Ющенко) (born Catherine Claire Chumachenko, (Note: Чумаченко) September 1, 1961) is an American-born Ukrainian and American politician and philanthropist who was the First Lady of Ukraine from 2005 to 2010.
 She is married to President Viktor Yushchenko.

 Family

 Yushchenko's father, Mykhailo Chumachenko, was born in the village of Zaitsivka, Kharkiv Oblast in 1917 to a large family of farmers.
 He was one of only a few members of his large family to survive the Soviet Famine of 1932–1933.
 Chumachenko studied electrical engineering in Lysychansk, Luhansk Oblast.
 He served in the Soviet Army, and was captured by German forces and taken to Germany in 1942.

 Yushchenko's mother, Sofia Chumachenko, was born in Litky, Kyiv Oblast, in 1927, and died 30 September 2012 in Kyiv.
 Along with many other young women of her village, Sofia Chumachenko was taken to Nazi Germany at the age of 14 to serve as a slave laborer, shortly after the invasion of the Soviet Union.

 Kateryna Yushchenko’s parents met in Germany, married, and gave birth to her sister, Lydia, in 1945.
 Mykhailo Chumachenko became seriously ill with tuberculosis in 1945 and spent eight years in a tuberculosis sanatorium.

 In 1956, the Chumachenko family immigrated to the United States on an invitation from the Ukrainian Orthodox Church in Chicago.
 Mykhailo Chumachenko worked as an electrician in Chicago until his retirement in 1984.
 The Chumachenkos moved to Florida in 1987.
 Chumachenko visited his native Ukraine three times, in 1991, 1994 and 1995.
 His dream was to return to his village and start a small farm.
 He died in 1998 and is buried in Kyiv.